-- 3. Bay Area Housing Finance Authority and Housing Production, Preservation and Tenant Protection ("3 Ps"):

-Support the Plan Bay Area 2050's ambitious housing goals by advocating for policies and funding that support local government in planning for more housing, that increase housing production including lowering construction costs that support preservation and that invest in associated infrastructure to help build complete communities.
+- 3. Bay Area Housing Finance Authority and Housing Production, Preservation and Tenant Protection ("3 Ps"): Support the Plan Bay Area 2050's ambitious housing goals by advocating for policies and funding that support local government in planning for more housing, that increase housing production - including lowering construction costs - that support preservation and that invest in associated infrastructure to help build complete communities.
 Support policies aimed at protecting tenants and low-income communities from displacement.
-Identify opportunities to support Bay Area Housing Finance Authority's work including preparations for a future regional housing measure and BAHFA pilot programs and advocate for policies and funding to support that work.
-Specifically, sponsor explore authorizing legislation for a regional housing measure to be approved via citizen's initiative. - 4.
-Regional Transportation and Land Use Planning and Funding: Partner with the California Association of Councils of Government, metropolitan planning organization partners, and state entities (including the California Air Resources Board (CARB), the California Transportation Commission, Caltrans, and the California Department of Housing and Community Development) to holistically review California's regional transportation and land use planning framework with the goal of improving how state and regional agencies collaborate to make progress toward the suite of state and regional environmental, housing and transportation-related objectives, including, but not limited to, greenhouse gas (GHG) emissions reductions.
-Additionally, review state funding decision-making to ensure state agencies balance this broad of goals, as appropriate.
+Identify opportunities to support Bay Area Housing Finance Authority's work - including preparations for a future regional housing measure and BAHFA pilot programs - and advocate for policies and funding to support that work.
+Specifically, explore authorizing legislation for a regional housing measure to be approved via citizen's initiative. - 4.
+Regional Transportation and Land Use Planning: Partner with the California Association of Councils of Government, metropolitan planning organization partners, and state entities (including the California Air Resources Board (CARB), the California Transportation Commission, Caltrans, and the California Department of Housing and Community Development) to holistically review California's regional transportation and land use planning framework with the goal of improving how state and regional agencies collaborate to make progress toward the suite of state and regional environmental, housing and transportation-related objectives, including, but not limited to, greenhouse gas (GHG) emissions reductions. - 5.
+Regional Housing Needs Allocation (RHNA): Monitor proposals and engage in discussions related to RHNA updates, consistent with Plan Bay Area 2050's housing goals, regional planning updates (see item 3) and the "3Ps" (see item 4).

-- 5. Regional Housing Needs Determination (RHND) and Regional Housing Needs Allocation (RHNA): Monitor proposals and engage in discussions related to statutory updates that would impact future Bay Area RHNA cycles.
-RHNA updates, consistent with Plan Bay Area 2050's housing goals, regional planning updates (see item 3) and the "3Ps" (see item 4).
-Advocate that updates are: - Aligned with Plan Bay Area 2050's guiding principles and housing goals, as well as ongoing discussions related to regional planning updates (see item 3); - Structured to empower regions to balance sometimes competing goals related to housing, equity, climate, resilience and environment (see item 9); and - Implementable at both the regional and local levels. - 6.
-Transportation System Effectiveness: Advocate for policies that sustain and improve the effectiveness and service delivery of the Bay Area's transportation system, including Bay Area Toll Authority (BATA) toll bridge operations, FasTrak®, Clipper®, Freeway Service Patrol, Express Lanes, high-occupancy vehicle lanes, bus-only lanes and other transit priority improvements that help move buses out of traffic and BayWheels.
+- 6. Transportation System Effectiveness: Advocate for policies that sustain and improve the effectiveness and service delivery of the Bay Area's transportation system, including Bay Area Toll Authority (BATA) toll bridge operations, FasTrak®, Clipper®, Freeway Service Patrol, Express Lanes, high-occupancy vehicle lanes, bus-only lanes and other transit priority improvements that help move buses out of traffic and BayWheels.
 Support policies that provide an opportunity to increase FasTrak and Clipper usage, including expanding the ability of transportation agencies to better communicate with their customers about programs and projects related to transportation overseen by the transportation agencies. - 7.
-Transportation Project Delivery: Monitor legislation related to transportation project delivery and support strategies to speed up the delivery of transportation projects and reduce their cost, including expanding flexibility in contracting and public private partnerships.
+Transportation Project Delivery: Monitor legislation related to transportation project delivery and support strategies to speed up the delivery of transportation projects and reduce their cost at a lower cost, including expanding flexibility in contracting and public private partnerships.
 Seek opportunities to support transit priority, State Route 37, and other MTC/BATA priority projects.
-Support authorizing State Route 37 corridor projects to be evaluated under the California Endangered Species Act (CESA) which allows an incidental take permit so long as impacts to the species are fully mitigated, among other requirements - vs. the Fully Protected Species provisions of the California Fish and Game Code (which preceded the CESA).
+Support authorizing State Route 37 corridor projects to be evaluated under the California state's Endangered Species Act (CESA) which allows an incidental take permit so long as impacts to the species are fully mitigated, among other requirements vs. the Fully Protected Species provisions of the California Fish and Game Code (which preceded the CESA).
 (The California Fish and Game Code does not allow for incidental take of species identified as Fully Protected except for narrow exceptions.
-This severely restricts work along SR 37, with work windows potentially limited to 10-12 weeks per year in portions of the project.)
+This severely restricts work along SR 37, with work windows potentially limited to 10-12 weeks per year in portions of the project.) - 8.
+Plan Bay Area 2050 Implementation: Advocate for policies and funding tools that support regions in implementing statemandated sustainable communities strategies (SCS), including support for new or ongoing resources for regions to invest in SCS implementation, such as a third iteration of the Regional Early Action Planning Grants (REAP).
+Further, support policy changes that will help the Bay Area meet its state and regional climate goals consistent with the Plan Bay Area 2050 Implementation Plan, including Vision Zero safety improvements and roadway pricing.